dwthurber/MSHE-Student-Resources/_info/electives.md

 ---
-title: Suggested Electives
+title: Suggested Electives Outside MSHE
-description: Many electives are offered by other programs and schools within SESP and Northwetern.
+description: Many electives are offered by other programs and schools within SESP and Northwestern.
 This page includes a list of suggested electives by the MSHE program because of their relatedness in subject matter and preferences of our students.
-Many of these have been take by MSHE students in the past and have their feedback included below.
+Many of these have been taken by MSHE students in the past and have their feedback included below.
 topics:
   - academics
 actions:
-  - register for courses
   - choose an elective
 statuses:
   - current students